 Such flexibility wasn’t all good.
 I had one bike eventually written off by British Airways and I will always treasure watching Baggage Handling at Nîmes airport lob my bike at a considerable height onto a trolley with other suitcases and buckle a wheel.

 Nowadays they require you to put the bag into a box or bike bag.
 A bike bag is all very well if you can store the bag at your point of arrival and easily collect it on your return.
 However most tours start in one place and finish in another.
-My appraoch to packing with this type of route is:
+My approach to packing with this type of route is:

-A.Box – whether at home in Yorkshire or at my finishing point (San Francisco, Copenhagen, Bergerac, Faro, Orlando, Bordeaux, Brisbane etc.) I find a bike shop and ask for a bike box.
+A.Box – whether at home in Yorkshire or at my finishing point (San Francisco, Copenhagen, Bergerac, Faro, Orlando, Bordeaux, Brisbane etc.) I find a bike shop and ask for an old bike box.
 They receive new bikes in boxes that they eventually have pay to dispose of.
 They are happy for you to have one for free.
 Asking for one is never a problem.
 Being selective over the ‘ free’ box may be difficult but you really want the largest box they have.
 Inserting the bike, and other items such as helmet and maybe some panniers, means that space is tight.
 It can be a logistical challenge getting a large empty box to the airport, hotel or hostel to pack the bike!
 My last ride in Australia revealed that the airline, Qantas, had bike boxes for sale at the airport.
 If this is a developing trend then it may be worth checking out.
 The box wasn’t free but given the tight timescales involved I was happy to pay.

 B. Packaging Materials – the bike shop will probably have some surplus bubble wrap and extra pieces of cardboard.
 You may need to buy a roll of brown parcel tape to secure it all.
 If you are packing the bike at home then during the year you will have surplus packing from other parcels – make sure you retain the stuff!